The Good Guys

 • Hole in the lid for pouring in liquids and allowing steam to exit

-Speed Settings
+Speed settings

 Modern blenders can have around 16 speed settings, but most people should be able to cope just fine with basic options such as slow, medium and fast.
+However, if you fancy yourself as a culinary expert, you may find it is worth paying a little extra to refine your blending capabilities.

-Why Choose A Blender?
+Why choose a Blender?

 Blenders, juicers and food processors perform relatively similar functions.
 When is it best to buy a blender?
 If you just want to be able to make milkshakes, smoothies with frozen fruit and big batches of soup, and if you also want to make homemade nut butters and whip up cocktails with crushed ice go for a high-powered blender.
 Juicers just do one thing—extract juice from fruit and veggies, leaving the fibrous pulp behind in the juicer.
 If you want to be able to do more with one kitchen appliance, including having your everyday dinner ingredients chopped and sliced fast for you, a food processor might be a better option.

-View A High-performance Blender
+View a high-performance Blender

 See a high-performance blender in action from Vitamix’s blender range.

-Easy Blending With Nutribullet
+Easy blending with Nutribullet

 Discover how healthy smoothies can be made with ease using the Nutribullet Select 1000.

-See More Blender Reviews
+See more Blender reviews

 Concierge Member Lauren Reviews the Braun MultiQuick 9 Hand Blender.